dimits-ts/coffee-ui/documentation/report.md

 using Google Forms.
 Information about the results of the questionnaire and how it impacted our decisions can be found in [Addendum#Cycle 1 Questionnaire findings](#cycle-1-questionnaire-findings).

-#### Interviews
-Participants were asked to suggest features and give us feedback about specific design decisions.
-The interviews were kept mostly open and unstructured as to allow more general suggestions since the design was still in its early stages.
-Most interviews concerned students from the 19-22 age group, as well as a professional designer, since we felt that input on our design decisions was insufficient up to that point.

 #### Group verification
 The project was presented to an audience of 15-20 people where many design aspects were discussed.